 It’s also great for an accent wall.
 In our farmhouse, we used it on a vertical shiplap accent wall as you. can see in the picture below.

 Naval by Sherwin Williams is another dark blue, but with a twist.
 It is a very luxurious color that looks amazing.
 I have seen it used in dining rooms, offices, and even powder rooms to create a sophisticated vibe.
 It looks great paired with wood and antique brass finishes.

 Saving the best for last, Inkwell by Sherwin Williams is one we have used in our own home and love it!
 Inkwell is a deep, moody blue that looks great used as an accent wall or even entire rooms such as an office.

-Adding in some darker color into a room or home is a great way to add lots of interest and uniqueness without spending too much money.
-A beautiful dark color, a gallon of paint, and a paint brush can go a long way.
+Adding some darker colors to a room or home is a great way to add lots of interest and uniqueness without spending too much money.
+A beautiful dark color, a gallon of paint, and a paintbrush can go a long way.